Sascha-T/forceperms/readme.md

 ``forceperms.commands.ALLOWEDCOMMAND`` commands set to ``true``
 #### This configuration will allow only the allowed commands to run.

 # Warning: Please try to avoid using this mod unless you have no other choice.
-We do not take responsibility for you or your users' actions.
+We do not take responsibility for your or your users' actions.